 Since steady-state simulations – without particles – showed good improvement over the original multi-injector design it was time for making things more complex and addig some particles to the model.

 In this example valves shown by orange and yellow lines were operated first for three seconds each.
-On the blue line at 6.4 seconds we were at 230 extracted particles (out of 280 altogether) and it is clearly visible how the intensity of particle removal decreases: curve is getting less and less steep.
-At 6.4 secs the valve shown by green kicks in and by 10 seconds 255 particles were removed out of 280, however blue curve became almost flat.
-This told us there was no point in pushing things further this way, this valve opening configuration had reached its efficiency limit.
+On the blue line at 6.4 seconds we were at 230 extracted particles (out of 280 altogether).
+It is clearly visible how the intensity of particle removal decreases: curve is getting less and less steep.
+At 6.4 secs the valve shown by green kicks in and by 10 seconds 255 particles were removed out of 280.
+However blue curve became almost flat.
+This told us there was no point in pushing things further this way.
+This valve opening configuration had reached its efficiency limit.

-At 10 seconds all five valves were open and all 8 m3/min air volume flow was applied on a way that valves shown with broken blue and red lines got more than the others (they are higher than the others on the graph).
+At 10 seconds all five valves were open and all 8 m3/min air volume flow was applied in a way that valves shown with broken blue and red lines got more than the others (they are higher than the others on the graph).
 Particles liked the idea and started to leave the casting channels again.
-At 12.5 sec when things ended 279 particles were removed out of 280, blue curve became flat, no more particles could be removed this way.
+At 12.5 sec when things ended 279 particles were removed out of 280.
+Blue curve became flat, no more particles could be removed this way.

 Let’s see where we are at compared to the reference.
-The original multiple injector design left 5 particles in the casting after 8 seconds of operation, all of them could be found in water jacket area, very hard to fully clean with air.
-Not a problem though because one of the next cells does cleaning with high pressure water, that usually whipes them off.
+The original multiple injector design left 5 particles in the casting after 8 seconds of operation.
+All of them could be found in water jacket area, very hard to fully clean with air.
+Not a problem though because one of the next cells does cleaning with high pressure water.
+That usually wipes them off.

 Just for the sake of curiousity we made simulations with 5secs maximum cleaning time and 8 m3/min air volume flow.
-The picture below shows that this does the job reasonably well, however instead of 5 particles of the reference, here we have 7 particles left in the cylinder head.
+The figure below shows that this does the job reasonably well.
+However instead of 5 particles of the reference, here we have 7 particles left in the cylinder head.
 If someone would be interested in reducing cleaning time, we could do it at the price of leaving some more particles in the casting.

-Apart from the above a new feature of SC/Tetra was used for this geometry, a feature that did not exist in 2013 while making reference simulations.
+Apart from the above a new feature of SC/Tetra was used for this geometry.
+A feature that did not exist in 2013 while making reference simulations.
 This feature is called liquid film simulation.
-The engine plant was quite interested because casting surfaces were covered with thin film of cutting fluid and they wanted to know its thickness change during air cleaning.
+The engine plant was quite interested because casting surfaces were covered with thin film of cutting fluid.
+They wanted to know its thickness change during air cleaning.